strmarlop/my-awesome-project/README.md

-# This awesome project is created to experiment git notions like clone, push and pull
+# Test 2 This awesome project is created to experiment git notions like clone, push and pull